How to Prepare Files for Graphics Printing

 Bleed Specifications

 Cutting machines can't trim perfectly.
-Without bleed, minor shifting leaves white edges.
+Without bleed, minor shifting leaves white edges on the finished piece.
 Any element reaching the document edge must extend beyond the trim line into the bleed zone.

 Key Terms